unitycatalog/unitycatalog/docs/usage/cli.md

 - `volume`: The name of the volume.
 - `storage_location`: The storage location associated with the volume.
 When running against UC OSS server, the storage location can be a local path(absolute path) or an S3 path.
-  When S3 path is provided, the [server](./server.md) will vend temporary credentials to access the S3 bucket and server properties must be set up accordingly.
+  When S3 path is provided, the [server configuration](../server/configuration.md) will vend temporary credentials to access the S3 bucket and server properties must be set up accordingly.
   When running against Databricks Unity Catalog, the storage location for EXTERNAL volume can only be an S3 location which has been configured as an `external location` in your Databricks workspace.
 - `comment`: *\[Optional\]* The description of the volume.